Why Your Quotes Aren’t Turning Into Jobs [+8 Best Practices]

 The reality is that quotes are often the first interaction with a potential customer.
 And, for better or for worse, even the tiniest thing can change a customer’s perception of your business.

-Of course – nobody can expect to win every quote.
-In fact, the average quote win rate amongst our users is about 47% – which we expect is already higher than industry average.
+The average quote win rate amongst our users is about 47% – which we expect is already higher than industry average.
 However, increasing the number of quotes you win by even a mere 10% could earn you £26,268 more each year (based on the average number and price of jobs).

-A good quote is more than a piece of paperwork.
+Remember, a good quote is more than a piece of paperwork.

 So why are your quotes not turning into jobs?
+(What a bad quote looks like)

 Below are 8 quoting best practices.
 Some you may already know and do but, from our experience, a failed quote can almost always be traced back here.
 Following each of them will help you improve your quote acceptance rate, look more professional in front of customers, and ultimately grow your business.
 Starting from the point of first contact, we’ll walk through the average quotation journey.